fuelcab-india/fc-otp-api/README.md

 Please note that this documentation provides a high-level overview of the project's structure and functionality.
 For detailed information, refer to the code and comments within each file.

-For any further assistance or questions, feel free to contact the project maintainers.